ever-co/ever-traduora/docs/faq.md

 ## Is there a hosted version?
 There is no hosted version of traduora at the moment.
-However we might offer one sometime in the future, you can sign up to receive updates on the hosted version [here](http://eepurl.com/gj0Qav).
+However, we might offer this sometime in the future.
+If you're interested in receiving an email when this happens, you can sign up to the mailing list [here](http://eepurl.com/gj0Qav).

 ## Where can I send a feature request / bug report?